Bayswater, Western Australia: State

-Bayswater west of Tonkin Highway is within the Electoral district of Maylands, and east of Tonkin Highway is within the Electoral district of Bassendean of the Western Australian Legislative Assembly.
+In the Western Australian Legislative Assembly, Bayswater is within the electoral district of Maylands, excluding the north-eastern corner, which is within the electoral district of Bassendean.
 Both districts are strong seats for the centre-left Labor Party.
 Labor has held Maylands since 1968 and Bassendean since it was created in 1996.
-Maylands' current member is Lisa Baker, and Bassendean's current member is Dave Kelly.
-In the Western Australian Legislative Council, both districts are part of the East Metropolitan electoral region.
+Maylands' current member is Dan Bull, and Bassendean's current member is Dave Kelly.

-Bayswater has two polling locations: The Senior Citizens Centre and Hillcrest Primary School.
+Bayswater has two polling locations: The Senior Citizens Centre / Bayswater Primary School and Hillcrest Primary School.
 The results below combine the results of these two polling places.

 Federal

-Bayswater is within the Division of Perth in the Australian Federal Government.
+Bayswater is within the Division of Perth in the Australian House of Representatives.
 It is a safe seat for the Australian Labor Party, and has been held by a Labor member since 1983.
 Its current member is Patrick Gorman.
 The results below combine the results of Bayswater's two polling places, Hillcrest Primary School and the Senior Citizens Centre.